Step 4: Choosing Keywords for SEO Relevance

 The difference between head and long-tail keywords is easy to understand looking at a graph.
 The number of searches for each head term is high (shown in blue) compared to each long-tail keyword (shown in green):

 Combining Keywords to Expand Your Relevance

 In the old days, a web page that unscrupulously repeated a phrase over and over (known as "keyword stuffing") could fool the search engines and rank for that term.
-Those days are long gone, particularly with the advent of what's known as semantic search.
-Google's complete revamp of its algorithm known as Hummingbird (launched in 2013) set the standard, and Bing and other engines, as they can, have tried to follow suit.
+Those days are long gone, particularly with the advent of semantic search.
+Google's complete revamp of its algorithm known as Hummingbird (launched in 2013) set the standard, and Bing and other engines have tried to follow suit.

 Semantic search aims to better understand both the searcher's intent behind the query AND the context and full meaning of web-based content — both sides of the search engine equation — in order to give a more accurate answer.

 Keywords are still a foundation for content, but even more important in a semantic search world is having context to support those keywords.

 For instance, that dog website won't be able to rank for "search engine optimization" even if it creates a 2,000-word page all about it, because the site as a whole doesn't support that subject.
 Ranking is about more than choosing the right keywords — with the exception of exact matches of unusual long-tail keyword queries, it's also about which results have the most thorough, well-supported treatment of a subject.